-When it comes time to repay your student loans, you may be wondering how much you should actually send to your lender in each month.
-As with credit cards, paying the minimum may not always be the best idea.
-So how much should you pay?
+When it comes time to repay your student loans, you may be wondering how much you should actually send to your lender each month.
+As with credit cards, paying the minimum, instead of the maximum, may not always be the best idea.
+So how much should you pay back?

 Depends on Your Financial Situation

 There is no straight answer to how much you should pay when your student loans come due after you graduate or leave school.
 Every person will be different and it really depends on your own personal financial situation.
-However, paying the minimum each month can increase the amount of interest you accrue each year, so it may not be in your best interest to pay the lowest amount possible.
+However, paying the minimum each month can increase the amount of interest you accrue each year.
+It may not be in your best interest to pay the lowest amount possible.

 If you can afford it, it is wise to put more towards your student loans than the lender’s suggested amount.
-This allows you to pay the loan off faster, accrue less interest, and potentially increase your credit.
+This allows you to pay off the student loans faster, accrue less interest, and potentially increase your credit.

-In some cases, you may have to pay the minimum your lender requires.
+In some cases, you may have to pay the minimum, rather than the maximum, that your lender requires.
 This is usually due to financial restraints, especially when you’re straight out of college and don’t have a job yet.
-Although federal loans have a six month grace period, private loans don’t always offer the same luxury.
-You will be required to at least pay the minimum to avoid ruining your credit and paying late fees.
+Although federal loans have a six-month loan grace period, private loans don’t always offer the same luxury.
+You must pay the minimum to avoid ruining your credit and paying late fees.